Photo source: Shelburne Farms

 Biosecurity Farm Signs

 The series of biosecurity farm signs below, in English and Spanish translations, will help direct employees and any farm visitors to appropriate parking areas and farm entry points.
-The sign dimensions are 11″ x 8.5″ and can be printed out to laminate or to send to a printer to mount on sturdy plastic or metal.
+The sign dimensions are 11″ x 8.5″ and can be printed out to laminate or for commercial printing on sturdy plastic or metal.

 Enhanced Biosecurity Internship